Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: Sensitivity

+A fast simulation toolkit for event generation is developed to account for the energy resolution and trigger efficiencies.
+When a \cenns interaction deposits recoil energy $E_\mathrm{rec}$ in the crystal, the quenched visible energy ($E_\mathrm{vis}$) produces scintillation photons based on Poisson statistics.

+where $LY$ denotes the light yield of the NaI(Tl) crystals corresponding to approximately 22\,NPE/keVee and $N_{pe}$ denotes the number of photoelectrons after a Poisson random variation.
+The total $N_{pe}$ is distributed in the two PMTs, assuming a binomial distribution and the scintillation decay time of the NaI(Tl) crystal.
+The charge dispersion of a single photoelectron owing to PMT amplification is described by the single photoelectron charge distributions shown in Fig.~\ref{ref:LYspe}.
+The shape of the generated scintillation event is convoluted with the measured pedestal fluctuations.
+Simulated signal events are recorded in a format that matches that of the NEON DAQ system.
+The hardware and software triggers are simulated to use only trigger accepted events.
+The expected \cenns signals, considering the aforementioned process, are shown in Fig.~\ref{fig:cevns_signal} (c).

+To estimate the sensitivity, we assum a few physics parameters: 7\,counts/kg/keV/day flat background, the QF models in Fig.~\ref{ref:quench} based on Joo’s and Xu’s measurements, and a one-year reactor-on period and 100-days reactor-off period with 100\,\% live time and 100\,\% event selection efficiency.
+100,000 pseudo-data sets are prepared, and each set consists of reactor-on and reactor-off data based on the aforementioned assumptions, together with the Poisson random variation in each energy bin.
+Black circles and red squares in Fig.~\ref{ref:sensiti}~(a) are examples of reactor-on and reactor-off simulated datasets.
+Blue lines present the expected \cenns signals.
+The \cenns signals are extracted by $\chi^2$ minimization from NPE=$NPE_{thr}$ to NPE=30,

-where $N_{\mathrm{on},i}$ and $N_{\mathrm{off},i}$ are the number of events in $i^\mathrm{th}$ energy bin for reactor-on and reactor-off simulated data, respectively, $E_i$ is the expected number of \cenns signal, and $\alpha_t$ is the ratio of reactor-on to reactor-off exposure time.
-The $\chi^2$ is minimized with $\psi$, and the minimum $\chi^2$ ($\chi^2_\mathrm{min}$) is calculated.
-In addition, the $\chi^2$ value with $\psi = 0$ ($\chi^2_\mathrm{null}$) is calculated as a null hypothesis.
-The $\chi^2$ difference between \cenns hypothesis and null hypothesis $\Delta\chi^2 = \chi^2_\mathrm{null} - \chi^2_\mathrm{min}$ was evaluated to estimate strength of the \cenns hypothesis.
-Further, 10,000 independent simulated experiment were performed to obtain a distribution of the observed signal events and the signal significance as evident in Figs.~\ref{ref:sensiti} (b) and (c), respectively.
-The median of the expected signal events and signal significance are $878\pm211$ and $4.17\pm1.05\sigma$, respectively.
+where $N_{\mathrm{on},i}$ and $N_{\mathrm{off},i}$ denote the number of events in $i^\mathrm{th}$ energy ($N_{pe}$) bin for reactor-on and reactor-off data, respectively, $E_i$ denotes the expected \cenns events in the $i^{mathrm{th}}$ energy bin, and $\alpha_t$ denotes the ratio of reactor-on to reactor-off exposure time.
+We assume that the NPE threshold $NPE_{thr}$=5 corresponds to 0.2\,keVee energy threshold. $\chi^2$ is minimized with variation in $\psi$, and the minimum chi-square $\chi^2_\mathrm{min}=\chi^2(\hat{\psi})$ is obtained with the best-fit value of $\psi$ where $\psi$=1 indicates the standard model expectation.
+In addition, the chi-square value $\chi^2(0)$ when $\psi=0$ is calculated as a null hypothesis.
+The $\chi^2$ difference between \cenns and the null hypothesis $\Delta\chi^2 = \chi^2(0) - \chi^2(\hat{\psi})$ is evaluated to estimate the strength of the \cenns hypothesis.
+The same procedures for 100,000 independent pseudo experiments are performed to obtain a distribution of the observed signal events and signal significance, as shown in Figs.~\ref{ref:sensiti} (b) and (c), respectively.
+The medians of the expected signal events are $650\pm197$ and $941\pm209$ for the QF values from Joo and Xu, respectively.
+The corresponding signal significances are $3.34\pm1.03$\,$\sigma$ and $4.48\pm1.04$\,$\sigma$, respectively.
+For both the QF hypotheses, we expect more than 3\,$\sigma$ significance.